simonkberg/eslint-config/readme.md

   imports: 'always-multiline',
   exports: 'always-multiline',
   // Prevent trailing commas in functions as this is
-  // still not videly supported.
+  // still not widely supported.
   functions: 'never',
 },
 ```